Let’s face it: we all want to make our lives easier. And writers, despite being known for being capable of wearing many hats, are no exception.

 Choose the right writing VA for your work by looking for an individual with whom you can build a partnership by considering these five factors:

-- Look into their past projects.
+- Experience: Look into their past projects.
 You may also request recommendations from former clients and colleagues.

 Hiring an extra workforce is almost always a costly and tedious process.
 Getting a virtual assistant, on the other hand, is much simpler and more cost-effective.